Discover Amsterdam

 Image from Koen Smilde

 From Amsterdam, the most accessible river is the Amstel – after which the city is named.
 Rent a boat and head south towards Ouderkerk aan de Amstel, where you can moor up and enjoy waterfront views at one of the cafés and restaurants along the river.
-For more active types, you can rent a canoe, kayak or paddleboard – we like Kano & SUP but there are other options too.
-If the weather is particularly hot, you can even swim in the river.
-Be sure to look for designated swimming spots and be careful to watch out for any passing boats.
-Have a read of this guide to the best outdoor sports to try in Amsterdam for more inspiration.
+For more active types, you can rent a canoe, kayak or paddleboard – we like Kano & SUP, but there are other options too.
+If the weather is scorching, you can even swim in the river.
+Be sure to look for designated swimming spots and watch out for any passing boats.
+Read this guide to the best outdoor sports to try in Amsterdam for more inspiration.

 Swim in a lake